 Sandra Amaral, MD, MHS

-A number of Dr. Amaralís studies have examined the impact of neighborhood poverty and insurance status on racial differences in access to the transplant waiting list and transplant receipt.
+A number of Dr. Amaral’s studies have examined how neighborhood poverty and insurance status influence racial differences in access to the transplant waiting list and transplant receipt.
 Dr. Amaral serves on the Pediatric Committee of the United Network for Organ Sharing, the organization that manages the U.S. organ transplant system.
-Her research and advocacy efforts are targeted at ensuring optimal and equitable health care for children with end-stage kidney disease.
+Her research and advocacy efforts aim to ensure optimal and equitable health care for children with end-stage kidney disease.

 Dr. Amaral also works to examine how best to measure medication adherence and transition readiness among adolescent transplant recipients.
-She is currently funded with an NIH K23 Career Development Award to conduct a randomized clinical trial of peer mentoring support as a mechanism to improve health-related quality of life and medication adherence among adolescent and young adult liver and kidney transplant recipients.
+She is currently funded by an NIH K23 Career Development Award to conduct a randomized clinical trial of peer-mentoring support as a mechanism to improve health-related quality of life and medication adherence among adolescent and young adult liver and kidney transplant recipients.